MicrosoftDocs/PowerShell-Docs/gallery/how-to/working-with-items/social-media-feedback.md

 Users are encouraged to do this if they find that a package is something they would recommend to others.
 The PowerShell Gallery will check each social media site for "shares" of the package, and display how many times that package has been shared in each of the social media sites.
-Since this shows only the count of times something has been shared, it will be intepreted other users as "liking" the item.
+Since this shows only the count of times something has been shared, it will be intepreted other users as "liking" the package.

 ## Comments